 The conclusions – two versions of the longest journey

 At least until 2028 – and possibly even beyond that – a journey of this nature that does not require at least some walking between stations is impossible.

-The longest heavy rail only, plus walking, connection is between Cascais 🇵🇹 and Woodlands 🇸🇬 – this has a geodesic distance of 11904.73 km.
-Starting in Lagos gives you 11889.18 km, and Sintra 11898.93 km.
+The longest heavy rail only, plus walking, connection is between Cascais ?? and Woodlands ?? – this has a geodesic distance of 11904.73 km.
+Starting in Sintra 11898.93 km.
 This one requires 30 trains based on the route laid out above, 4 changes of gauge, and 0.7km (Alcântara), 4.6km (Haparanda-Tornio) and 18.6km (Vientiane) – so 23.9km total – on foot.
 But note that in Alcântara, Haparanda-Tornio and Vientiane tracks do exist in each case.
 So this is, for me, the best route to use.

 Finally – the map!